BenjaminBrandmeier/angular2-image-gallery/docs/externalDataSource.md

 `--remoteBaseUrl` defines where the images will be fetched from during runtime, possibly a different host.

-## 3. Explain expected serving structure
+## 3. Expected serving structure
+The convert script does two things.

+1. It creates a metadata file (JSON) which describes the images and where they are stored.

-The created folder structure will look like this:
+2. It renders your images to a folder structure like this:

     -- preview_xxs
       -- your_image01.jpg